-How can you be sure you’ll find someone with the proper amount of charm and work ethic when you’re looking for a server?
-It all starts with a well-written job description that reflects your company’s distinct culture and requirements.
+How can you be sure you’ll find someone with the proper charm and work ethic when looking for a server?
+It starts with a well-written job description reflecting your company’s distinct culture and requirements.

-You’ll need to consider what you’re searching for in terms of personality and talent compatibility.
+You’ll need to consider what you’re searching for regarding personality and talent compatibility.

 In other words, servers greet customers, take food and beverage orders, ensure that visitors are satisfied throughout their meal, and, when possible, clear dishes and glasses.